dustinpfister/blog_posts/_posts/threejs-lambert-material.md

 ### Why use the Lambert Material?

 There are materials in three.js that do not respond to a light source, and then there are materials that do respond to lights, the Lamber Material is one of several options that do respond to a light source.

-From what I have gathered this is one of the faster solutions for having a reflective material that will respond to a light source.
-If you are interested in knowing why, you might choose to read more about [Lambertian reflectance](https://en.wikipedia.org/wiki/Lambertian_reflectance) and [Gouraud shading](https://en.wikipedia.org/wiki/Gouraud_shading).
+From what I have gathered the Lambert material is one of the faster solutions for having a reflective material that will respond to a light source.
+If you are interested in knowing why, you might choose to read more about [Lambertian reflectance](https://en.wikipedia.org/wiki/Lambertian_reflectance) and [Gouraud shading](https://en.wikipedia.org/wiki/Gouraud_shading) in order to get into the details.

 I often like to develop on systems like a raspberry pi that only has so much resources to work with when it comes to memory and CPU overhead.
 So I tend to try to keep my models very low poly, and also make use of materials such as the Lambert material to make better use of what I have to work with on platforms such as this.
-However overall it might still be better to go with the standard material in some cases.
+However overall it might still be better to go with the standard material in some cases such as when making video projects where I just need to work about how my frames look and higher processing over head just means I have to wait a little longer for my frames to render.

 ### The Lambert Material needs a light source